tiiuae/fogsw_tools/README.md

 The script will block until any key is pressed.
 Then it will stop recoding the rosbag.
 It uses some of the scripts included in this package like fogsw_package_list.sh, mesh_installation_chech.sh and fog_record_bag_all_topics.sh.

-# fogsw_package_list.sh
-Prints the list of packages and its versions of the key components in the Mission Computer.

 # mesh_installation_check.sh
 Prints information about the mesh configuration, packages installed and its versions.